lambdaclass/leo_stdlib/README.md

 # Leo Standard Library

-Minimalistic standard library for the Leo Language
+Standard library for the Leo Language

 ## Types